KLHCOMPETENCE/widget-upela/README.md

 ## Introduction

-This tutorial shows you how to add a simple Upela Widget with to a web page.
+This tutorial shows you how to add a simple Upela Widget to a web page.
 It suits people with beginner or intermediate knowledge of HTML and CSS, and a little knowledge of JavaScript.

 Below is the widget you'll create using this tutorial.

 ![Upela Widget](https://s3-eu-west-1.amazonaws.com/widget.upela.com/images/widget.png)

-The section below displays the entire code you need to create the map in this tutorial.
+The section below displays the entire code you need to create the widget in this tutorial.

 ## Try it yourself